 Ball Jar Method

-Add 1-2 tablespoons of seeds depending on the size of your jar, fill it 3/4 full with water, let them soak overnight or 4-6 hours, drain and rinse, prop upside down where they can drain.
+Add 1-2 tablespoons of seeds depending on the size of your jar, fill it 3/4 full with water, attach the sprouting lid, let them soak overnight or 4-6 hours, drain and rinse, prop upside down where they can drain.
 Mung beans.
 I picked these up at an Asian grocery store while at Seattle’s Pike Place market.
 I’m sure they aren’t meant for sprouting but I was lucky and these have done great.

 Then set them up to drain.